mevin-singh/Portfolio-Projects/Python/Hotel Cancellation Rate Prediction/README.md

 - Personalization is valued by consumers, with research showing that [71% of them expect it from businesses](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/the-value-of-getting-personalization-right-or-wrong-is-multiplying).
 - Therefore, customizing incentives based on the consumer profiles identified above can effectively reduce cancellation rates.

-To identifgy the preferences of each customer profile, we leveraged on LLMs and some of the proposed incentives include:
+To identify the preferences of each customer profile, we leveraged on LLMs and some of the proposed incentives include:
 <img src="image-18.png" alt="summ" width="1200" height="200" />